-- If the assault occurred within a time period that still allows for the collection of physical evidence, the suspect shall not be allowed to shower, wash, drink, eat, or use the toilet.
+- 1. Identify and if possible, isolate the suspect.
+Make sure he/she is not placed with any other inmates.
+The suspect should be placed in an area with no access to water to potentially preserve evidence. - 2.
+If the assault occurred within a time period that still allows for the collection of physical evidence, the suspect shall not be allowed to shower, wash, drink, eat, or use the toilet.
 The suspect shall remain under constant and continuous supervision to ensure none of these activities occur. - 3.
 Collect the suspect(s)' clothing for evidence.
 If clothing is wet, hang in a secure area until dry, then place each piece of clothing into a separate paper bag and mark it for identification.
 Give the suspect(s) a change of clothing. - 4.
 All other collection of evidence will be conducted by or at the direction of the evidence technician and/or the detective assigned to the case. - 5.
-All evidence collected by the deputies at the jail, will be placed into an evidence locker or given to the evidence technician and/or the detective to transfer to the Crime Lab.
+All evidence collected by the deputies at the jail will be placed into an evidence locker or given to the evidence technician and/or investigating detective to transfer to the Crime Lab.
 Deputies who have collected evidence shall document it in a supplemental report. - 6.
 Keep witnesses separate from the assailant(s).
-Unless otherwise directed, the investigating deputy assigned to the case will conduct the interviews.
+Unless otherwise directed, the investigating deputy/detective assigned to the case will conduct the interviews.
 Deputies shall not attempt to interrogate suspect(s) unless directed to do so by the investigating deputy. - 7.
-Attach an inmate roster of the inmate's housing area, and/or other area where the assault occurred, to the crime report. - 8.
-Advise the Classification Unit of the events, via memorandum, to ensure the suspect has no future contact with the inmate. - 9.
-Complete an Arrest or Offense Report if the assailant is to be charged with the crime.
+Attach an inmate roster of the inmate's housing area, and/or other area where the assault occurred, to the crime report.